 Note:

-- You can only add CSFP authorisations that are associated with an XI EORI
+- You can only add Simplified Customs Declaration Process (SCDP), formerly known as Customs Freight Simplified Procedure (CFSP), authorisations that are associated with an XI EORI

-- Please ensure that the EORI and CFSP authorisation(s) references reported in your Company Profile are valid and updated as per regulation requirements (see GOV.UK)
+- The EORI and SCDP authorisation(s) references reported in your Company Profile need to be valid and updated as per regulation requirements (see GOV.UK)

 What you need to do before you start moving goods